minipief/pyva/doc/source/sea_models.rst

     two_rooms.add_load('10N',force10Nrms)# add force excitatio to wave_DOF 3 of system 4

-The frequency starts at 50Hz for illustrating some typical checks in SEA simulation.
+The frequency starts at 50Hz for illustrating some typical checks in SEA [All2009].
 Before, we solve the model we perform these typical checks.
 This time the modes in band of the plate systems are shown in the following figure: